The Opposite of Addiction is Connection

-For human addicts, earned security is a very important concept.
+For the addicted, earned security is a very important concept.
 Rats don’t really need it.
 You can take an addicted rat and toss him into the rat park and he will quickly and easily assimilate, pushing his addiction to the curb in favor of healthier rat connections and activities.
 But people?
 Not so much.
-With human addicts there is further work to be done, and part of that work nearly always involves overcoming the lack of trust and connection created in childhood.
+With the addicted, there is further work to be done, and part of that work nearly always involves overcoming the lack of trust and connection created in childhood.

 Interestingly, both AA and the addiction treatment community as a whole realized this fact long before Alexander’s rat park experiment.
 In truth, the often parallel work of 12-step recovery programs and formalized addiction treatment programs — after the initial experience of detox — involves connecting the addict to other people.
 And not just any people, either.
 We’re talking about safe, supportive, reliable, empathetic people.